Primitive Way from Lugo455 €

 Walking the last km of the Primitive Way it is a unique experience to taste the history, the art and the culture from close.
 In addition you could rest in our recommended accommodations.
 Unlike the other routes of The Way of St. James, this passage stands for being peaceful and adventurous.

 You will reach in Lugo by your own.
 If you prefer we can arrange your transfer form the airport or station you have arrived.
 If you arrive with plenty of time, you could visit some relevant sites.
 To name a few: St María Cathedral, the squares and churches scattered along the town, as well as The Walls ( The most emblematic and representative monument in Lugo and declared by the UNESCO World Heritage)

-After waking up in your San Romao accommodation you can face up the new stage towards Melide.
+You will wake up in the accommodation in Ferreira to start the day with your batteries charged and begin the hike to Melide.
 Today, you will bump into French pilgrims as The French Way converges in Melide Through small charming villages, you will alternate rural and pavement paths clearly bonded to The St Jame’s Way .
 In this stage we will find two different paths.
 We honestly recommend you to take “the roman sidewalk” as it is shorter than the official one.

 After arriving Melide, considered the geographical center of Galicia , you could try the tasteful octopus.
 When you finish your meal, there are some must visits: The Carmen and San Roque Chapel and The Sancti Spiritus Church

 Day 4: Melide – Arzúa Stage15 km

 As every morning you will start the stage from your local accommodation.
 Today we part from Melide to Arzúa.
 Not a long journey today but you can anyway make a stop while walking by Boente o Castañeda villages where you can try the local gastronomy.